-Kobe was another day trip from our “base” at Kyoto.
-It took about an hour for us to get there with the train.
+Kobe was another day trip from our “base” in Kyoto.
+It took about an hour for us to get there via the train.
 One thing we knew we were going to do during our visit to Japan was to try an authentic Kobe beef.
-It was one of the absolute must do on our list.
+It was one of the absolute must-do on our list.
 Kobe looked like a beautiful city even with the gray clouds and rain we experienced during our visit.
 It is the sixth-largest city in Japan and the capital city of Hyōgo Prefecture.
 There is plenty to see and taste in Kobe so plan accordingly.

-We only had a day in our schedule so we did what we though would be the best time wise.
-However looking back you can easily spend 3-4 days in Kobe just visiting the attractions and eating Kobe beef daily.
-Some of the attractions we had on our list were: Arima Onsen, Mount Rokko, Sōraku-en gardens etc. Number one however was as expected the authentic Kobe beef experience.
+We only had a day in our schedule so we did what we thought would be the best time-wise.
+However, looking back you can easily spend 3-4 days in Kobe just visiting the attractions and eating Kobe beef daily.
+Some of the attractions we had on our list were: Arima Onsen, Mount Rokko, Sōraku-en gardens, etc. Number one however was as expected the authentic Kobe beef experience.